Ayush-Poddar-2003/Web-Development/6_NodeJs/01_NodeJsIntro.md

     node fileName

 ---
-In react like we just have to write `npm run dev` no need to mention specific file name, here too we can by changing script in dependencies
+In react like we just have to write `npm run dev`
+No need to mention specific file name, here too we can
+by changing script in dependencies
 ```json
 {
   "scripts": {